 Judge & Jury Farm Retreat – Choose a one or two-bedroom apartment set upon a hill in the scenic farmland of Gibbston Valley.
 Interiors are modern and cozy farm cabins and include a BBQ grill and a full-sized kitchen.

 Kinross Cottages – I would have to say these guys would be my top pick.
 They are located at the Kinross Winery which is one of my favorites.
 They have a very social outdoor restaurant and you can try the wines from 6 boutique wineries!
 They also have really flawless reviews!

 Overall, Queenstown is the perfect place for wine lovers!
-Every wine lover should explore this stunning region while sipping on some world-famous reds – you won’t be disappointed!
+Every wine lover should explore this stunning region while sipping on some world-famous reds and whites – you won’t be disappointed!